-The membership of this subcommittee shall consist of the DNP:AGACNP Concentration Coordinator; faculty teaching in the DNP:AGACNP Concentration; one (1) junior ACNP-AG student; and one (1) senior DNP:AGACNP student.
-The DNP:AGACNP Concentration Coordinator will serve as chair of the subcommittee.
-The Coordinator of Graduate Nursing Programs and Business Operations will serve as the recorder for the subcommittee.
+The membership of this subcommittee shall consist of the DNP:AGACNP Concentration Coordinator; faculty members teaching in the DNP:AGACNP Concentration;student representatives from each DNP:AGACNP cohort..
+The DNP:AGACNP Concentration Coordinator will serve as chair of the subcommittee and will appoint a person to serve as the recorder for the subcommittee.